Kurdistan Region–Netherlands relations

 Kurdistan Region–Netherlands relations are bilateral relations between Kurdistan Region (Note: While Kurdistan Region refers to the autonomous Kurdish region in Northern Iraq, Iraqi Kurdistan is a geographical term referring to the Kurdish area of Iraq) and the Netherlands.
 While Kurdistan Region has no representation in the Netherlands, the Netherlands has a consulate general in Erbil since 2012.
 The Netherlands has a military presence in Kurdistan Region and have aided the region with humanitarian aid.
 The Netherlands also contributed to reforms of the Kurdish economy with 250,000 euros in 2017.
 In August 2016, Dutch Prime Minister Mark Rutte visited Kurdistan Region and met with high-ranking Kurdish officials and deployed Dutch soldiers.
 Concerning Kurdish independence, Dutch MP Harry Van Bommel stated that: "I will ask my party to support independent Kurdistan because I think independence is the best way to secure the future of the people in this Region".

+There are reportedly 6,000 Dutch Kurds living in the Kurdistan Region.